Dreaming of You (Selena song): Music video

-The music video for "Dreaming of You" was filmed posthumously and released in 1995 to music channels.
-The video is "about a young woman who sneaks away from her home to run off with the man she loves", according to CBS News.
-The video opens up to a girl who overhears the radio announcer of Selena's new single.
+The music video for "Dreaming of You", filmed posthumously and released to music channels in 1995, was described by CBS News as being "about a young woman who sneaks away from her home to run off with the man she loves".
+The video opens up to a girl who overhears a radio announcer (voiced by Charlie Huero of Power 106, who was chosen by EMI Records producer Sean Lynch) relay the premiere of Selena's new single.
 She then kisses her sleeping father on the head before packing; her mother is seen in the kitchen cleaning and then leaves to the back looking up to the sky.
 At the end of the video, the girl and her love interest are seen embracing each other before driving away.
-The radio announcer concludes the video with "alright, I know that special someone that is close to your heart, that you've been dreaming about all night, is right next to you right now".
-Charlie Huero of Power 106 was asked to be the radio announcer by EMI Records producer Sean Lynch.
-The music video reached number 49 on the Billboard Video Monitor VH1 Top Music Videos list on 18 April 1998.
+The radio announcer concludes the video saying, "All right.
+I know that special someone that's close to your heart, that you've been dreaming about all night, is right next to you right now."
+The music video reached number 49 on the Billboard Video Monitor VH1 Top Music Videos list on April 18, 1998.